-In this article, I will go over the step-by-step instructions and some tips and techniques to seal acrylics on your leather work.
+So, in this article, I will provide step-by-step instructions, tips, and techniques to seal acrylic on your leather work.
 But first, let’s start by knowing…

 Is Acrylic Paint Safe to Put on Leather?

-Acrylic paint is typically made out of pigments suspended in an acrylic polymer emulsion, and it is considered safe to use on soft fabrics, including leather.
+Acrylic paint is typically made of pigments suspended in an acrylic polymer emulsion which is considered safe to use on most soft fabrics, including leather.

 Painting and Sealing the Leather with Acrylic Paint